 Education & Experience

 I am coded and qualified in 3 different types of welding, I hold abrasive wheels and health and safety certificates.
 During this time at the college I worked alongside David Tucker (renowned leading blacksmith) for my work experience.
-After Hereford I settled in the Cotswolds where I set up business and started working alongside Ben Prothero (a well respected blacksmith) who is in demand throughout the Southwest.
+After Hereford I settled in the Cotswolds where I set up business and started working alongside a well respected blacksmith who is in demand throughout the Southwest.
 I have since set up my own workshop/forge where I have produced high quality ironwork for architects and interior designers in the capital.

-As well as producing work of my own, I also teach at the Rural Agricultural University in Cirencester (at the Rural Innovations Center).
-I teach welding on a Tuesday evening class and Saturday courses, as well as teaching blacksmithing on the odd Saturday too.
-I can also teach blacksmithing at private or public events, and have done at summer camps since I started blacksmithing myself in 2009.
+As well as producing work of my own, I can also teach blacksmithing at private or public events, and have done at summer camps since I started blacksmithing myself in 2008.
 I teach private lessons at my Forge too.

 I offer my services not only in creating new and restoring old ironwork, but I also teach.
 I can hold workshops for people of most ages, from the age of 15 and up.
 I can teach an array of forging techniques to a variety of different levels.
 I can teach beginner, intermediate and advanced blacksmithing classes.
 My services consist of: teaching, repairing, restoration and conservation of historical ironwork, designing and creating new ironwork such as gates and railings etc, making tools and general repair work.